windmill-labs/windmilldocs/blog/2023-04-05-said-testimonial/index.md

 ![Process Scraped Data](./process_scraped_data.jpg "Process Scraped Data")

 The goal here is not to detail these workflows as I made them unique to my own stakes.
-As you can see, **Windmill can handle branchy flows seamlessly**.
+As you can see, **Windmill can handle even the most intricate branchy flows seamlessly**.
 To build them, I used [Hub scripts](https://hub.windmill.dev/), my few skills in programming (I am not a developer) and Windmill's attentive support.

 I also use Windmill for:
 - updating my CRM with customer information
-- supervising book reviews
+- monitoring book reviews
-- orchestrating blog subscriptions
+- segmenting blog subscriptions

 What you need to know is that all those workflows are **fully automated** and **interact with internal databases**.